Dr Pamela Gebrehiwot at Mount Barker District Soldiers' Memorial Hospital

 Different AST training options are available depending on the Training Pathway being undertaken and the needs of the local community.
 Other specialities may also be available.
 AST positions will be advertised through the SA MET application process.
 See key dates and links below.

-Contact us to discuss your career goals or for specific advice on advanced skill training in South Australia.
+Contact us to discuss your career goals so that rural AST/ARST positions can be developed to meet our rural trainees needs and for specific advice on advanced skill training in South Australia.

 Aboriginal Torres Strait Islander Health | ACRRM RACGP |